Château Belle-Vue Haut-Médoc 2020 - Cru Bourgeois Exceptionnel

 About the wine:

 Belle-Vue lives up to the high standards set during the en primeur tasting.
-It offers a rich array of flavors and aromas.
+It offers a variety of nuances on both the nose and the palate.
 The bouquet reveals notes of wild berries and Sichuan pepper, complemented by a hint of tea leaves.
-Delicious and juicy, the wine features fleshy tannins that provide a perfect foundation alongside its acidic structure.
-The whole still needs to come together, but the path is clear, and it’s a safe bet that this wine is far from having said its last word!
+Delicious and juicy, the wine features full-bodied tannins that provide a perfect foundation alongside its acidic structure.
+The wine still needs time to come together, but it’s clearly on the right track, and it’s a safe bet that this wine is far from having reached its full potential!
 2026–2045

 Vert de Vin